GregBrimble/react-server-components-workshop/README.md

 ## What's next?

 **Thank you for participating in this React Server Components 2024 workshop!
 I hope you found it valuable and had fun.
-Please consider taking a few minutes to fill in [this survey](https://forms.gle/69tjByW4tWYFgkgr7) so I can improve for next time!**
+If you're interested in being notified when my next workshop will be available, please [sign up here](https://bit.ly/taking-off-sign-up)!**

 After you've completed this workshop, there is much more you can explore with React Server Components and the Cloudflare Developer Platform.
 Some other topics of interest may include: